 With gardens taking up thousands of square miles of the British landscape and wild areas of the countryside disapearing at an alarming rate, wildlife friendly gardening is playing an increasingly critical role in nature conservation.
-Our background in wildlife conservation gives us a unique insight into how gardening techniques can improve the wildlife in your garden.
+Our background in wildlife conservation and land management gives us a unique insight into how gardening techniques can improve the wildlife in your garden.

 The main idea of the wildlife friendly garden is to encourage a variety of habitats within the garden and to grow as many different kinds of plant as you can to encourage different pollinators.